cashbooktoolkit/bouncer/README.md

 The delegated webservice can be implented in whatever programming language best suits the implementation of the athentication lookup and verify operations.

-An omniauth compatible strategy is [omniauth compatible stratgey](https://github.com/sourdoughlabs/omniauth-bouncer) available as a Ruby Gem to simplify the development of Rails based applications.
+An [omniauth compatible stratgey](https://github.com/sourdoughlabs/omniauth-bouncer) is (will be) available as a Ruby Gem to simplify the development of Rails based applications.

 ## Minimal dependencies